-Use cloth which traps the heat within and avoids loss of temperature from the body.
+Use clothes which traps the heat within and avoids loss of temperature from the body.
 Have some winter-wear collection.

 Exercise or Yoga

-Chyawanprash – It is e good Ayurvedic product to carry with you.
+It is a good Ayurvedic product to carry with you.
 Most of the ingredients in Chyawanprash are hot in nature.
 They help to improve lungs strength and boost blood circulation.

 A quick tip here – usually Chyawanprash is advised along with milk. (click to know why).
 But while visiting places with sub zero temperatures, hot water can be the co-drink of choice for Chyawanprash.

 Chyawanprash contains sugar.
 Hence, diabetic people will need to consult their doctor before taking it.

 Ginger – Make sure you carry good amount of ginger and have it.
 Ginger improves blood circulation and keeps the body warm.
 If your stomach is sensitive to ginger, you can have ginger tea etc.